Sanaa: Bi'r al-Azab

+Bi'r al-ʻAzab (the Single's Well) in the 17th-century was a suburb of Sanaa, built between the city's walls and the new Jewish Quarter (settled by Jews in 1680 after returning from the Mawza Exile).
+It was originally known as the Turkish Quarter and renowned for its many gardens.

-An old Ottoman and Jewish quarter of Sanaa located to the west of the old city, Bi'r al-Azab was first mentioned in historical sources in 1627 (1036 AH), in the Ghayat al-amanni of Yahya ibn al-Husayn.
+Later, it came to incorporate both the old Ottoman and Jewish quarter of Sanaa.
+Located to the west of the old city, Bi'r al-Azab was first mentioned in historical sources in 1627 (1036 AH), in the Ghayat al-amanni of Yahya ibn al-Husayn.

 As part of central Sanaa, Bi'r al-Azab was one of the areas where new development was first concentrated during the 1970s.
 Today, it is mostly a residential and administrative district, with embassies, the office of the Prime Minister, and the chamber of deputies being located here.

 Others

 The area roughly between the two main circular roads around the city (Ring Road and Sittin) is extremely active, with a high population density and very busy souks.
 These areas are crossed by major commercial thoroughfares such as al-Zubayri and Abd al-Mughni Street, and are extensively served by public transport.
 Particularly significant districts in this area include al-Hasabah in the north, Shumayla in the south, and Hayil in the west.
 Al-Hasabah was formerly a separate village as described by medieval writers al-Hamdani and al-Razi, but by the 1980s it had become a suburb of Sanaa.

 The southwestern area on both sides of Haddah Road is a generally affluent area with relatively more reliable access to utilities like water and sanitation.
 Many residents originally moved here from Aden after Yemeni reunification in 1990.
 Since the 1990s, there has been development of high-rise buildings in this area.